 - General Order 165

-This report presents the results of annual inspection and maintenance of electric distribution facilities of the City of Moreno Valley's Electric Utility (MVU) covering the period from covering the period from January 1, 2017 to December 31, 2017.
+This report presents the results of annual inspection and maintenance of electric distribution facilities of the City of Moreno Valley's Electric Utility (MVU) from January 1, 2019 to December 31, 2019.

 - General Order 174